IVashty/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 4. A function that frees a listint_t list.

-5. A function that frees a listint_t listint_t
+5. A function that frees a listint_t listint_t.

+6. A function that  deletes the head node of a listint_t linked list and returns the head node's data(n).